ThibaultFillion/strengths/documentation/plot.rst

 Plot
 ====

-The ``strengths.plot`` module provide a few convenient plotting functions for visualization.
+The ``strengths.plot`` module provides a few convenient plotting functions for visualization.
-Those functions internally relies on the `Matplotlib <https://matplotlib.org>`_ package, which thus needs to be installed.
+Those functions internally rely on the `Matplotlib <https://matplotlib.org>`_ package, which thus needs to be installed.

 .. autofunction:: strengths.plot.plot_trajectory